brazeen/FED_CosmoIO_website/README.md

 5. Scoreboard (out of 10) that will increase by one each time the player answers correctly
 6. 4 appropriately spaced boxes with labels for each option (questions are multiple-choice with 4 options) (layout will change from column to row depending on the size of the screen)
 7. "Check Answer" button that will reveal if answer is wrong or correct, and then load the next question
+8. Box with category name that is chosen
+9. Message to display points and status when game is over (if fuel is 0, player has failed but if fuel is > 0 after 10 questions, points will be shown along with a congratulatory message)
+10. Exit button after game has ended to return to home page

 ## References
 Assets: